PM: UK will discuss peacekeeping troops in Ukraine with allies

 Mr Trump has repeatedly said that he wants to secure “peace through strength”, and last year Mr Zelensky said that “Russia must be forced into real peace, which can only be achieved through strength” as he urged world leaders to not be cowed by Russia.

-Sir Keir made reference to “peace through strength” in Ukraine, and said that it is “strength together” that will set history “on the right path”.
+On Thursday, Sir Keir also made reference to “peace through strength” in Ukraine, and said that it is “strength together” that will set history “on the right path”.

 “You know the phrase peace through strength has come to define the allied approach in Ukraine,” he told the press conference.